agsb/jelly/documents/CircuitLayout.md

 One eeprom At28C16, U3, takes M0-M2 from U1 as A8-A10, takes Q0-Q7 from U7 into A0-A7, gives Q0-Q7 as D0-D7 into U8;

-It is used to translate the code byte to opcode, and to lookup table for math fuctions.
+It is used to translate the code byte to opcode, and to lookup table for math functions.

 ### Control Devices

-One latch 74HC574, U6, takes Q0-Q7 as D0-D7 from U2, gives Q0-Q7 as C8-C15 to device bus, /OE is XXX, CS is CS5;
+One latch 74HC574, U6, takes Q0-Q7 as D0-D7 from U2, gives Q0-Q7 as C8-C15 to device bus, /OE is /OE6, CS is CS5;

-One bi-direcional switch, U10, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus. /OE is XXX, DIR is XXX.
+One bi-direcional switch, U10, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE10, DIR is DIR10.

 ### Zero Detector

 Uses Two quad dual OR gate, U12 and U13.
-U12 takes Q0-Q7 from ???? as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U13; U13
+U12 takes Q0-Q7 from U7 as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U13; U13
 takes Y1-Y4 from U12 ad A1B1-A2B2, gives Y1-Y2 into A3B3, gives Y3 as ZERO line to Jelly circuit.
 Not using A4-B4/Y4;

 ### Toggle Page

-The circuit for toggle pages uses one 74HC74, dual D-Flip-Flop;
+The circuit for toggle pages uses one 74HC74, dual D-Flip-Flop, for toggle lines _page_ and _move_.
+The line _page_ is connect to A10 into U3, and line _move_ define the direction, forward and backwards of tape movement ;

-The opcodes and microcode stored into U1 and U2 are mapped into 4 pages using address A9-A10.
+The opcodes and microcode stored into U1 and U2 could be mapped into 4 pages using address A9-A10.
+Only two pages, common and loop, are used.

 The pages are selected by two d-flip-flops configured like toggle switchs, as line A9 and A10.
 The clock for each switch is controled by the Loop Logic Circuit;